 Make sure that you are not preventing yourself from succeeding.
 Drown out your fears with positivity, and good things will come to you.

 If you are thinking about starting your own blog but are still unsure, feel free to contact me for help.

-I also offer a free WordPress Academy where I teach you how to use WordPress to build your website with easy to follow video tutorials.
+I also offer a WordPress Academy where I teach you how to use WordPress to build your website with easy to follow video tutorials.